 A few weeks ago, my phone began to act up.
 It would shut itself off as soon as unplugged, and ghost type messages to random people in my contact.
 At one point, it even managed to send about 42 of my unread emails into my archive.
 C’est la vie.

 When I took it in, they told me that the battery was swelling, which is not at all scary considering the recent trend of battery explosions.
-As a “Florida Woman” I take no chances at becoming a potential headline.
+As a “Florida Woman” I make no moves that chance at becoming a potential headline.
 I have a reputation to maintain.
 I left my phone alone.

-I couldn’t really complain, because in my absolute bored I found myself reading everything in the house and writing a bit more, but mostly just absorbing all the information I could manage to feast my eyes on.
+I couldn’t really complain, because in my phoneless boredom I found myself reading everything in the house and writing a bit more, but mostly just absorbing all the information I could manage to find offline and in-book.
 But like Thomas Lynch said, “It’s all the same to me, reading and writing, twins and of the same conversation.”
 I guess the only difference is output.
 I even subscribed to Wired magazine and I’m not even that techy.
 I can’t even begin to recall the last time I subscribed to anything, maybe Seventeen magazine back in the 90s.

-Alright, so my phone didn’t almost kill me, but ironically, its absence from my life did open my eyes to just so immersed we are in technology.
+Alright, so my phone didn’t almost kill me, but ironically, its absence from my life did open my eyes to just how so immersed we are in technology, and in being technological.
 Am I glad I fixed it?
 Heck yes!
-After all, we are all more connected than ever now, and that means that in order to safeguard my mostly cloud based yet super-protected data, I need to have access to it at all times, just like everyone else.
+After all, we are all more connected than ever now, and that means that in order to safeguard my mostly cloud-based yet super-protected data, I need to have access to it at all times, just like everyone else.